-As an appointing foundation for their local Church of England Voluntary Schools, whether Aided or Controlled the PCC continues to have a role in running the school but that role may change (see below).
+As an appointing foundation for their local Church of England Voluntary Schools, whether Aided or Controlled the PCC continues to have a role in working with the school but that role may change (see below).

 Where a Church of England school wishes to convert to an academy the PCC, as an appointing foundation, has to give its approval before it can convert.
 Once converted the PCC role may be enhanced, in the case of a converting VA school or remain the same, in the case of a Voluntary Controlled (VC) School.

 The Academy Trust (the charitable company that will run the school) is set up between the Diocese, through their umbrella trust company the Chelmsford Diocese Educational Trust (CDET), the incumbent and the PCC.
-These corporate bodies form the founding members and signatories to the Memorandum of Association and once the governing body has been appointed they are joined by the Chair of Governors as the Members of the Academy Trust (essentially the shareholders).
+These corporate bodies form the founding members and signatories to the Memorandum of Association and once any governing board has been appointed they may be joined by the Chair of Governors as the Members of the Academy Trust (essentially the shareholders).

 As a Member of the Trust the PCC has limited liability to the value of £10 for theTrust and the responsibilities shown in Responsibilities of Academy Trust Members.

 The PCC may well be asked to reccommend potential members of the Governing Board although in many cases these will be appointed along with other members by the board of directors/trustees.